Hanging out with hotspots

-The cables and switches determined the depth of the box.
+The cables and switches, which I attached to the case with hot glue, determined the depth of the case.
 Here you can see them crammed into the remaining space.
 The case piece with the switches exposed screws into the back opening.

 The power switches and the single port (the micro-USB power input) are located on the back of the case.
 The cable with the green switch controls power between the UPS and RPi.
 The cable with the black switch controls power between the input port it provides and the UPS, which it's plugged into.

 Theoretically I could leave the UPS powered on all the time, but ever since we had a (fortunately relatively small) fire in our home several years ago that was caused by an electrical short sparked by some poorly done wiring by a previous owner, I've been a bit paranoid about leaving things on when I'm not using them.